kaisarcode/apk-builder/README.md

 export RELEASE_KEY_PASS="keypassword"
 ```

-You can add these lines permanently to your shell configuration file (for example `~/.bashrc`, `~/.zshrc`, or `~/.profile`) so they are automatically available in all sessions.
+You can add these lines permanently to your shell configuration file (for example *~/.bashrc*, *~/.zshrc*, or *~/.profile*) so they are automatically available in all sessions.

-If they’re not set, the build still completes, producing an unsigned AAB (suitable for Google Play App Signing).
+If they're not set, the build still completes, producing an unsigned AAB (suitable for Google Play App Signing).

 ### Creating a Keystore

-If you don’t have one, create it manually with:
+If you don't have one, create it manually with:

 ```bash
 keytool -genkeypair -v   -keystore my-release-key.jks   -keyalg RSA -keysize 2048 -validity 10000   -alias mykey   -storepass storepassword   -keypass keypassword   -dname "CN=MyCompany, OU=Dev, O=MyCompany, L=City, S=State, C=US"
 ```

-Save the `.jks` file and reference it via the environment variables above.
+Save the *.jks* file and reference it via the environment variables above.

 ---